Occupation of German Samoa: Landing and occupation

 Having completed their escort duties and with Samoa now secured, the Australian ships, plus the Montcalm, departed to join up with the Australian Naval and Military Expeditionary Force, which was tasked with the capture of German New Guinea.
 Over the following days, the remaining P-class cruisers also left; two sailed for American Samoa and Tonga to inform the respective authorities of the occupation of Samoa.
 The Pyramus took five German prisoners, including Schultz, to Fiji.

 The German cruisers Scharnhorst and Gneisenau hastened to Samoa after Admiral von Spee learned of the occupation.
 He arrived off Apia on 14 September, three days after the departure of the last of the Allied cruisers and transports.
 The approach of the German ships was observed and the New Zealanders promptly manned their defences while many civilians, fearing exchanges of gunfire, made for the hills.
 By this stage artillery had been set up on the beach but there was no exchange of gunfire.
 One historian, Ian McGibbon, wrote that this was likely due to von Spee's fears of damage to German property should he open fire.
 Instead, von Spee steamed off and landed a small party further down the coast and learned from a German resident there the apparent strength of the occupation.
 Patrols dispatched to the area later interned the German resident.
 According to the historian J. A. C. Gray, von Spee considered a landing by the forces under his control would only be of temporary advantage in an Allied-dominated sea and so the German ships then made for Tahiti, a French possession.
 Here, not having to be concerned with the welfare of the local population and their property, von Spee would direct the bombardment of Papeete.
 He then rejoined the rest of his fleet and headed for South America.

 Aftermath

 The SEF remained in Samoa until March 1915, at which time it began returning to New Zealand.
 A small relief force arrived in Apia on 3 April and the troopship that brought them to Samoa transported the last of the SEF back to New Zealand.
 Logan remained and would continue to administer the country on behalf of the New Zealand Government until 1919.
-His term was controversial for he significantly mishandled the arrival of the Spanish flu influenza pandemic in November 1918, resulting in over 7,500 deaths.
+His term was controversial because he significantly mishandled the arrival of the Spanish flu influenza pandemic in November 1918, resulting in over 7,500 deaths.

 From 1920 until Samoan independence in 1962, New Zealand governed the islands as the Western Samoa Trust Territory, firstly as a League of Nations Class C Mandate, and then from 1945 as a United Nations Trust Territory.